- University of North Carolina School of Law , J.D. magna cum laude, 2013 (Order of the Coif)

 Mr. Farmer obtained a Bachelor of Arts in English from Rice University in 2009, and then spent a year teaching American History at a local charter school serving underprivileged Houston neighborhoods.
 He and his wife moved to North Carolina in 2010, and he graduated magna cum laude from the University of North Carolina School of Law in 2013.
 While in law school, he served as an editor of the North Carolina Law Review and received a Gressman-Pollitt award for exceptional oral advocacy.
 He also performed more than 100 hours of pro bono work and clerked for the North Carolina Pattern Jury Instruction Committee – a group of state court judges tasked with preparing model jury instructions for use in civil trials.
 Before entering private practice, Mr. Farmer served as a law clerk to the Honorable William L. Osteen, Jr., Chief Judge of the Middle District of North Carolina.

 - Named as one of San Antonio’s best labor and employment lawyers by S.A.
-Scene in 2018
+Scene in 2018 and 2019

 - Member, San Antonio Bar Association

 - Member, Bar Association of the Fifth Federal Circuit